Signatures of the topological spin of Josephson vortices in topological superconductors

-where $E_c$ is the charging energy, $n_f=\pm$ is the fermion parity within the enclosed path of the Josephson vortex, $n_v=\pm$ the parity of the number of vortices within the same region, and $n_b\in\mathbb{Z}$ the relative number of Cooper pairs between the two superconducting plates.
-In the low energy sector there is an emergent dependence between $n_f$ and $n_v$: If $n_v=1$ then $n_f=1$, but if $n_v=-1$ then $n_f$ is free \cite{GrosfeldStern2011}.
+where $E_c$ is the charging energy for the junction, $n_f=(-1)^{N_f}$ is the fermion parity within the enclosed path of the Josephson vortex ($N_f$ is the fermion number), $n_v=(-1)^{N_v}$ is the parity of the number of vortices within the same region, and $N_b\in\mathbb{Z}$ is the relative number of Cooper pairs between the two superconducting plates.
+In the low energy sector there is an emergent dependence between $n_f$ and $n_v$: If $n_v=1$, then $n_f=1$, but if $n_v=-1$, then $n_f$ is free \cite{GrosfeldStern2011}.

-We start from the case $n_f=1$ and $n_v=1$, tuning the junction into its zero resistance state by shifting the induced Aharonov-Casher charge $Q$; the Josephson vortex accordingly acquires a vanishing velocity.
-Next we add an extra vortex within the central region of the sample, shifting the value of $n_v$ to $-1$.
-The Josephson vortex then performs a persistent motion and the junction is driven into its finite resistance state (as measured between the internal and external superconductor plates).
-As mentioned before, we now have two knobs to control the persistent motion of the vortex: (i) The induced charge $Q$ (through the Aharonov-Casher effect); and (ii) the flux $\Phi$, quantized in units of $h/2e$.
-Each additional vortex leads to a phase shift which is equivalent to a $\pm e/4$ shift in the induced Aharonov-Casher charge (see Fig.~\ref{fig:graph})
+Assume we start from the case that there are no vortices within the central hole in the annulus (Fig.~\ref{fig:setup}), i.e., $n_v=1$ and $n_f=1$.
+The junction can be tuned into the zero voltage state by shifting the induced Aharonov-Casher charge $Q$.
+The Josephson vortex accordingly acquires a vanishing velocity.
+Next, we add an extra vortex within the central region of the sample, shifting the value of $n_v$ to $-1$.
+The Josephson vortex acquires a phase shift which is equivalent to a $\pm e/4$ shift in the induced Aharonov-Casher charge (see Fig.~\ref{fig:graph}).
+It then performs a persistent motion, and the junction is driven into its finite voltage state.
+This dependence of the voltage characteristics of the junction on the number of vortices enclosed within the junction is our second main result.

+One possible realization of the system is a topological insulator with an $s$-wave superconductor deposited on its surface, forming a Josephson junction shaped as in Fig.~\ref{fig:setup}.
+The dynamics of the soliton will be largely determined by the $s$-wave superconducting layer, while a Majorana zero mode will be trapped by the soliton on the surface state of the topological insulator.
+Furthermore, the charge on the central island will be varied by means of a capacitive gate\cite{Elion1993}.